spark-jobserver/spark-jobserver/README.md

     DELETE /contexts/<name>     - stops a context and all jobs running in it PUT /contexts?reload=reboot - kills all contexts and re-loads only the contexts from config

+Spark context configuration params can follow `POST /contexts/<name>` as query params.
+See section below for more details.

 ### Jobs

 Jobs submitted to the job server must implement a `SparkJob` trait.
 It has a main `runJob` method which is